osnmoh007/macosmaker/README.md

 - `monterey`: macOS Monterey
 - `big-sur`: macOS Big Sur

+## 🛠 Setup Instructions

+1. **Start the container and connect to the web VNC port using your browser.
+Use the port number you specified during setup (default is 8006).

+2. **Choose Disk Utility** and then select the largest Apple Inc. VirtIO Block Media disk.

+3. **Click the Erase button** to format the disk, and give it any recognizable name you like.

+4. **Close the current window** and proceed with the installation by clicking Reinstall macOS.

+5. **When prompted where you want to install it**, select the disk you just created previously.

+6. **After all files are copied**, select your region, language, and account settings.

+7. **Enjoy your brand new machine**, and don't forget to star this repo!

 ## 🙌 Acknowledgments

 This project is based on [dockur/macos](https://github.com/dockur/macos.git).
 Huge thanks to the original creator for their work!